TheCongaGuy/Wordle-Solver/README.md

 ## Methods
 There are several methods attached to this Wordle Solver, meaning that this class alone cannot solve a Wordle.
 However because of this, you can fine tune your program.

 - `print(solver)`  Print statement will print the number of possible words remaining.
+- `solver.removeGuess(word)`  Method removes a word from the Wordle Solver's list of words
 - `solver.blackLet(character)`  Method will take a character and add it to the Wordle Solver's list of non-usable characters.
 - `solver.yellowLet(character)`  Method will ask the user for the index of the yellow character given, and remove any impossible words.
 - `solver.greenLet(character)`  Method will ask the user for the index of the green character given, and remove any impossible words.